bookofproofs/bookofproofs.github.io/_sources/history/17th-century/tschirnhaus.md

 title: Von Tschirnhaus, Ehrenfried Walter
 born: 1651
 died: 1708
-keywords: Ehrenfried Tschirnhaus, calculus, calculus of differences, Rene Descartes, optimization, polynomial equations, Tschirnhaus transformation
+keywords: ehrenfried walter von tschirnhaus,von
-description: Ehrenfried Tschirnhaus made major contributions to calculus and mathematics in general, such as the calculus of differences, optimization, polynomial equations, and the Tschirnhaus transformation.
+description: Ehrenfried Tschirnhaus was a German mathematician who worked on the solution of equations and the study of curves.
+He is best known for the transformation which removes the term of degree n-1 from an equation of degree n.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---